DIY Dog Stairs

 DIY dog stairs – side view

-Start by cutting the sides of the stair out of ½” plywood.
-The type of plywood isn’t important if the entire thing is going to be painted or covered with carpeting.
-But if a nice furniture finish is desired for the sides, then they should be cut out of hardwood plywood.
-Just take the outline dimensions in the diagram above to lay out and cut the sides.
+Start by cutting the sides of the stairs out of ½” plywood.
+The type of plywood isn’t essential if the entire thing is painted or covered with carpeting.
+But if a nice furniture finish is desired for the sides, they should be cut out of hardwood plywood.
+Just lay out the outline dimensions in the diagram above and cut the sides.

-The step treads and risers are also going to be made out of ½” plywood.
-How wide they’re going to be depends on the size of the dog.
+The step treads and risers will also be made out of ½” plywood.
+How wide they’re going to be depends on the dog’s size.
 If the stairs are for a small dog, then 12” wide is sufficient.
-If it’s for a larger dog, then it should probably be 18” wide.
-For a 12” wide staircase, the step treads will be 8” x 12” and the risers will be 6”x 12”.
+If it’s for a giant dog, then it should probably be 18” wide.
+For a 12” wide staircase, the step treads will be 8” x 12”, and the risers will be 6”x 12”.
 Three of each are needed.

-The only other piece that’s required is the step supports.
-I usually rip a piece of 1”x 4” pine into ¾” wide strips for things like this, giving me a stick with a square cross-section.
-It’s possible to buy material like that, but it is cheaper to cut them from a 1”x 4”.
+The only other piece required is the step support.
+For things like this, I usually rip a piece of 1”x 4” pine into ¾” wide strips, giving me a stick with a square cross-section.
+It’s possible to buy material like that, but it is cheaper to cut it from a 1”x 4”.

-There are three step supports, 7.5” long, and two riser supports, 5.5” long, on the inside of each of the two sides.
-It’s possible to just screw or nail through the sides into the treads and risers, but with ½” material, it’s easy to miss the mark.
-Using the supports provides a wider area to nail or screw into, as well as a wider surface for gluing.
-It is easy to lay out the location of these supports from the dimensions given and attach them to the inside of the two sides.
+There are three step supports, 7.5” long, and two riser supports, 5.5” long, on the inside of each side.
+It’s possible to screw or nail through the sides into the treads and risers, but with ½” material, it’s easy to miss the mark.
+Using the supports provides a broader area to nail or screw into, as well as a wider surface for gluing.
+It is easy to lay out the location of these supports from the dimensions and attach them to the inside of the two sides.

-Attach the step treads and risers to these supports, gluing and screw them in place.
+Attach the step treads and risers to these supports, gluing and screwing them in place.
 When doing something like this, I have a couple of supports I’ve made out of plywood, which act as large squares.
-These can be clamped to the workbench and pieces clamped to them.
+These can be clamped to the workbench, and pieces can be clamped to them.
 In this case, that would be the sides of the stairs, helping to ensure that the whole thing is square when assembled.
 See the drawing below.

 3D square, plywood, scrap material